 In December 2020, the Company's board of directors and stockholders approved the BioAtla, Inc. Employee Stock Purchase Plan (the "ESPP").
 The ESPP permits participants to purchase common stock through payroll deductions of up to 15% of their eligible compensation.
-A total of 464,829 shares of common stock were approved to be initially reserved for issuance under the ESPP.
-The number of shares of common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2021 through January 1, 2030 by the least of (i) 1.0% of the total number of common shares of our common stock outstanding on December 31 of the preceding calendar year (calculated on a fully diluted basis), (ii) 929,658 common shares or (iii) a number determined by the Company's board of directors that is less than (i) and (ii).
-As of December 31, 2020, no employees had enrolled in the ESPP and no offering period had commenced.
+As of December 31, 2021 and 2020, a total of 833,993 and 464,829 shares, respectively, of common stock were authorized for issuance under the ESPP.
+The number of shares of common stock authorized for issuance will automatically increase on January 1 of each calendar year, from January 1, 2021 through January 1, 2030 by the least of (i) 1.0% of the total number of common shares of our common stock outstanding on December 31 of the preceding calendar year (calculated on a fully diluted basis), (ii) 929,658 common shares or (iii) a number determined by the Company's board of directors that is less than (i) and (ii).
+The ESPP plan was amended in September 2021 to change the offering periods to end on May 15th and November 15th of each year beginning January 1, 2022.
+In February 2021, employees began to enroll in the ESPP and the Company's first offering period commenced.
+ESPP purchase transactions occurred on June 30, 2021 and on December 31, 2021.
+During the year ended December 31, 2021, the Company issued 11,182 shares of common stock under the ESPP.
+As of December 31, 2021, 822,811 shares of common stock remained available for issuance under the ESPP.
+Stock-based compensation expense related to the ESPP for the twelve months ended December 31, 2021 was immaterial.